Ronak-Jethava/NoSQL-Labs-W22/Lab06/docs/setup-linux.md

 ## Test if set up is done correctly:

-Create a work directory, say `c:\dynamodb-work`.
+Create a work directory, say `dynamodb-work`.
 Move to this directory before doing following tasks

 **Create Table** (named as `ProductCatalog`) as following:
 ```